 20. Find your fortune gold panning

-For those hoping to go home with a bit of extra cash why not try your hand at gold panning?
-Join the Desert Gold Diggers club and go and explore one of the many areas said to contain gold in the Arizona Desert.
-You can either pan for gold directly from a water source or you can use a rake and pick to sweep the earth and try to find a prize nugget that way.
+For those hoping to go home with a bit of extra cash, why not try your hand at gold panning?
+I recommend joining the Desert Gold Diggers club and go and explore one of the many areas said to contain gold in the Arizona Desert.
+You can either pan for gold directly from a water source, or you can use a rake and pick to sweep the earth and try to find a prize nugget that way.

 21. Get wild in the town of Tombstone

 Just outside of Tucson lies the town of Tombstone.
-While once a booming area as a result of an abundance of silver found at the site, Tombstone no longer enjoys such a run of luck but visitors can head over to see a real former ‘wild west’ location that used to be feared Apache territory.
-The town attached gunslingers and prospectors, and some of the old flavor still remains for those wanting to see a slice of the past.
+While once a booming area as a result of an abundance of silver found at the site, Tombstone no longer enjoys such a run of luck, I suggest you still head over to see a real former ‘wild west’ location that used to be a feared Apache territory.
+The town attached gunslingers and prospectors, and some of the old flavors still remain for those wanting to see a slice of the past.

 22. Sample some Mexican food

-23. Quench your thirst at one of Tucson’s microbreweries
+23. Quench your thirst at one of Tucson’s breweries

 24. Take a trip to Fort Lowell Museum

-25. Explore your arty side at University of Arizona Art Museum
+25. Explore your creative side at the University of Arizona Art Museum